BLCM/bl3mods/Apocalyptech/README.md

   to work slams into my ordinary BL3 combat, and this way there's less junk gear to dispose of immediately.
 Perhaps someday GBX will overhaul how slamming works in BL3.
-- `expanded_customization_pools.txt` - Adds in *all* customizations to the
+- `expanded_customization_pools.txt` - Adds in nearly all customizations to
-  relevant global-drop pools, and increases the customization drop rate.
+  the relevant global-drop pools (the ones omitted are for preorders, deluxe editions, or other ones which give you the item automatically), and increases the customization drop rate.
 Slot machine rewards are unaffected.
 - `only_heads_and_skins.txt` - Since I recently figured out how to spawn customizations properly, I ended up completing my collection of all non-character skin/head customizations, so this little mod just makes